FarronF/limerick-council-meetings/meetings/2021/10/11-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 21st June 2021.md

 J. Hassett pointed out that the rules were set nationally and with 75% funding available, terms and

-conditions were necessary, but that training was provided in governance, which assisted with the--- application process.
+conditions were necessary, but that training was provided in governance, which assisted with the
+---
+application process.
 A recent survey showed that 70% of successful applicants were still in

 employment after receiving financial support and a number had been referred back to the